What Is Forex Leverage Trading?

 - Leverage = The borrowed money you receive from your broker

-While leverage in forex can be a great tool that can help traders increase their profits during a bull market, it can also be a dangerous one.
-This is because when leveraged too high, even a small move against you can cause big losses.
+While leverage can be a great tool that can help traders increase their profits during a bull market, it can also be a dangerous one.

-So, it’s important to use leverage wisely with the use of proper leverage risk management and never risk more than you’re comfortable with losing.
+So, it’s important to use credit wisely with the use of proper leverage risk management and never risk more than you’re comfortable with losing.

 So, how does leverage in forex trading work, and is it the same as in other asset classes?

-As mentioned above, there are two parts to a successful leverage forex position, the margin capital, and the leverage.
+As mentioned above, there are two parts to a successful forex position and the margin capital.

-When you open a leveraged position, your broker will provide you with some of the capital needed to place the trade.
-The amount of leverage available varies from broker to broker but is typically from 1:2 up to 1:2000 for major currencies.
+When you open a position, your broker will provide you with some of the capital needed to place the trade.
+The amount of credit available varies from broker to broker but is typically from 1:2 up to 1:2000 for major currencies.

-If the trade goes in your favor and the currency pair you are trading rises in value, then your profits will be magnified by the amount of leverage you are using.
+If the trade goes in your favor and the currency pair you are trading rises in value, then your profits will be magnified by the amount of credit you are using.

-For example, if you use a ratio of 1:50, this means that for every $1 you have in your account, you can trade up to $50 worth of currency.
-If the currency pair rises by 1%, then a 50:1 leveraged position will see profits of 50%.
+For example, if you use 1:50 leverage, this means that for every $1 you have in your account, you can trade up to $50 worth of currency.
+If the currency pair rises by 1%, then a 50:1 position will see profits of 50%.

 Forex trading with leverage is usually done with short-term strategies such as scalping and other day trading practices where most traders benefit from very small price swings through highly leveraged positions.

 Before you pick a broker it is important to evaluate how large your positions will be and choose your account accordingly.
-Beginners are better off starting with micro lots.
+For instance, choosing the best lot size for $20 can make a big difference in how you manage your trades.

 The actual trading is done through the charting interface, or the trading platform, which can differ from broker to broker.